Amina-Delali/Amina-Delali.github.io/_posts/2024-01-28-Dataview Dates Have Properties.md

  The *data* is extracted from your notes **frontmatter**, from your **inline fields**, or from **implicit fields** related to your notes.
 To learn more about this *data*, you can check the following **[documentation](https://blacksmithgu.github.io/obsidian-dataview/annotation/add-metadata/)** page.

 And if you don't know, **Obsidian** is a note taking app that uses **Markdown** markup language for text formatting.
-It allows you to take notes, easily link between them, automatically generate a **graph** displaying all the connexion available between your notes, and install powerful **plugins** that allow you to transform your notes, and automate your workflow while using the app.
+It allows you to take notes, easily link between them, automatically generate a **graph** displaying all the connection available between your notes, and install powerful **plugins** that allow you to transform your notes, and automate your workflow while using the app.

 **Dates** types are objects that can be created from  text formatted using the [*ISO8601*](https://en.wikipedia.org/wiki/ISO_8601)  notation.
 But when displaying their values, **Dataview** will render them in a human readable format .